JSilvas/quick-puppy/README.md

 ## Time-boxed Build Challenge

-The site is built using only vanilla html, css, and a bit of jQuery to help with toggling the ham menu.
+This mobile-responsive site mockup is built using only html, css, javascript and a bit of jQuery to help with toggling the ham menu.